 About the Role

-KAMS now has an opportunity for a Remote Area Registered Nurse to join their friendly, multidisciplinary team in Bidyadanga, WA, on a full-time basis, 6 weeks on, 3 weeks off.
+KAMS now has opportunities for a Remote Area Registered Nurse to join their friendly, multidisciplinary team in Kutjungka, WA, on a full-time basis, 6 weeks on, 3 weeks off.
 Reporting to the Clinic Manager, you’ll be required to work as part of a team delivering coordinated and comprehensive Primary Health and emergency care to members of the Remote Area region.

 Experience & Skills

--Providing quality Primary Health Care to individuals, families and the community, according to agreed guidelines and protocols, in order to meet health outcomes;
+-Provide quality Primary Health Care to individuals, families and the community according to agreed guidelines and protocols, in order to meet health outcomes;

--Coordinating the activities within assigned Portfolios (e.g. Chronic Disease, Immunisation, Sexual Health, Rheumatic Heart Disease, PATS etc.), including meeting monthly reporting and performance measures;
+-Coordinate the activities within assigned Portfolio’s (e.g. Chronic Disease, Immunisation, Sexual Health, Rheumatic Heart Disease, PATS etc…), including meeting monthly reporting and performance measures;

--Taking responsibility for data entry into the MMEx Patient Information System and informing management of issues affecting security or quality of data;
+-Be responsible for data entry into the MMEx Patient Information System and inform management of issues affecting security or quality of data;

 -Referring patients to appropriate external health care providers when necessary.

--The idea candidate will be a Registered Nurse, who is registered, or is eligible for registration with, AHPRA.
-You’ll have the demonstrated ability to provide quality healthcare, including emergency care, with a minimum of 5 years post-graduate experience, with a good understanding of rural and remote health issues.
-Ideally you'll have lived and worked as a Nurse in a remote area, for a minimum of 2 years.
+-The ideal candidate will be a Registered Nurse, who is registered, or is eligible for registration with, AHPRA.
+You’ll have the demonstrated ability to provide quality healthcare, including emergency care, with a minimum of 5 years post-graduate experience, with a good understanding of rural and remote health issues, ideally having lived and worked as a Nurse in a remote area, for a minimum of 2 years.